alexhanl/gears/quickinstall/README.md

         vagrant box add --name demo/centos7 /tmp/CentOS-7-x86_64-Vagrant-1905_01.VirtualBox.box

 3. Execute the command `vagrant up`, then wait for about 10 minutes.
 Do NOT use any corprate VPN proxy, which might slow down the progress.
 There could be some errors/warning messages, and usually they are not true errors.
+The kmaster and two kworkers will be provisioned sequentially, and after that, issue the command `vagrant status` to see the status of the three nodes, which should all be running.

 4. Execute the command `vagrant ssh kmaster` to enter the shell.
 Then you can use `kubectl` command.